Tuesday, August 30, 2016

 CB: Sergio Santarini (Italy)

-Sergio Santarini played for Rimini, Internazionale, Roma, and Catanzaro.
-He spent 13 seasons with AS Roma, where he made his name.
+Sergio Santarini started his career with Rimini.
+He briefly played for Internazionale before spending 13 seasons with AS Roma, where he made his name.
+He retired with US Catanzaro.
 He won three Italian Cups in 1969, 1980 and 1981.
 At the international level, he had two caps for Italy in 1971 and 1974.
 He was elected into Roma's Hall of Flame in 2015.

 CB: Walter Samuel (Argentina)